 Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

-Applications for the right to pursue doctoral studies in the EXACTUS doctoral programme in 2025 are open in March, September and November.
-In the September call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.
+The next application for the right to pursue doctoral studies in the EXACTUS doctoral programme is open in March 2026.
+In the September call, in addition to a right to study, it is possible to also apply for a fixed-term doctoral researcher position under an employment contract (funded position).

 Get to know the research and potential supervisors at EXACTUS:

-The call for applications for study rights will be open 2 March-16 March 2026 (right to study from 1 August 2026).
+The next call for applications for a study right will be open 2 March-16 March 2026 (right to study from 1 August 2026).
 Please note that the application form closes at 4 pm (16:00, local time in Finland).
-Before applying, please read the call for applications carefully (will be found at the bottom of the page).
+Before applying, please read the call for applications carefully (found at the bottom of the page).

 Before applying